 Start with a 75-km scenic drive along the A9 main road from Sigiriya to Kandy to the hill country of Sri Lanka, stopping at Dambulla golden cave temple to see many hundreds of Buddha statues and paintings that reside in 5 natural spacious caves.
 The temple marks the spot, where King Walagambahu took refuge during the troubled period in the 1st century BC due to a south Indian invasion.
 The monks that lived in the jungle hideout protected the King from invaders.
 Later the temple was developed under the patronage of the King as he regained his throng.

-The rest of the day is reserved to explore the beautiful city of Kandy, where many important tourist places spread over a large area.
-Tooth relic temple, Kandy lake, Royal botanical garden are the most important places in Kandy and includes in most Kandy city tours.
+The rest of the day is reserved to explore the beautiful city of Kandy, where many important tourist places are spread over a large area.
+The first activity in the afternoon is watching a Kandyan cultural show and followed by a visit to the temple of the tooth relic.
+Tooth relic temple, Kandy lake, and Royal botanical garden are the most important places in Kandy and includes in most Kandy city tours.

 On day 5 of the Sri Lanka tour for 6 days

-Keep winding along the steep, narrow road that connects western low land with central hills, to make it time for a leisurely sunbathe and turn your skin colour to beautiful tan colour.
+Keep winding along the steep, narrow road that connects western low land with central hills, to make it time for leisurely sunbathing and turn your skin color to beautiful tan color.

 Take a seaside stroll on the palm-fringed, pristine beaches of Bentota, then sample a delicious mixed seafood platter accompanied by a glass favorite drink of Sri Lanka’s working community, Arrack.
 Spend the rest of the leisurely on the snow-white sand beaches while dipping into the torques waters of the Indian ocean.

-Walking opportunities abound here with a large tract of forested land, mountain peaks and small hamlets, just a little inland from the beach.
-The water lovers can secure a thrilling and adventurous time with Kayaking, surfing, boating, diving, snorkelling and many other water sports.
-The beaches are also a heaven for leisure seekers, suitable for a relaxing pursuit; visit a beach bar for an arrack cocktail or dine on local seafood and shop for local handicrafts, souvenir, clothing, Gems and jewellery.
+Walking opportunities abound here with a large tract of forested land, mountain peaks, and small hamlets, just a little inland from the beach.
+Water lovers can secure a thrilling and adventurous time with Kayaking, surfing, boating, diving, snorkeling, and many other water sports.
+The beaches are also a heaven for leisure seekers, suitable for a relaxing pursuit; visit a beach bar for an arrack cocktail or dine on local seafood and shop for local handicrafts, souvenirs, clothing, Gems, and jewelry.

 Day 6 of Sri Lanka trip 6 days

 Leisurely breakfast at the hotel and leave for Colombo.
 On the last day of the trip, no important activities are planned.
-However, the guests can visit the Galle fortress and Hikkaduwa beach as well as have a boat trip at Madu estuary if time permits them.
+However, the guests can visit the Galle fortress and Hikkaduwa beach as well as have a boat trip at Madu estuary if time permits them, this optional southern Sri Lanka tour cost US$ 75 p.p.
 The guests, who have an early departure from Colombo or Mattala can opt for an early transfer to the airport.

 Why you should use Seerendipity for your 6 days trip